What Is Dollar Cost Averaging?

 Gemini and Binance

 They are both centralized exchanges, like Coinbase.
-They also decided that introducing DCA and educating their audience on the use of DCA is a good avenue to having their users make more educated and productive financial decisions.
+They also decided that introducing DCA and educating their audience on the use of DCA is a good avenue for their users to make more educated and productive financial decisions.
 Like with Coinbase, you will need an exchange account to use Gemini’s DCA tool.

 Get Involved!

-Exchange, lend, and other crypto transaction services are provided by third-party partners.
-Ledger provides no advice or recommendations on use of these third-party services.
+Exchange, lending, and other crypto transaction services are provided by third-party partners.
+Ledger provides no advice or recommendations on the use of these third-party services.
 Do your own research.

 Want to know more about crypto?
 Then check out our School of Block episode, where we explain the basics of money, value and crypto.